Cnrdelaney/HG_marker_detection/docs/source/details.rst

 *First, continuous expression values are converted to discrete via the XL-mHG test.
 Then, genes are combined and their combinations tests via the hypergeometric test.
 Finally, these combinations are ranked, assessed, and plotted.*

-1. Read in data from CSV.
+1. Read in data from TXT.
 ------------------------------

-User-specified data is read in via CSV format (currently, requiring comma delimiters.)
+User-specified data is read in via TXT format (currently, requiring tab delimiters.)
 See :doc:`Usage<usage>` for details of the format of this data.

 There are three components: